tayyab-ilyas/cybersecurity-blog-posts/COPY_ARTICLE_DETAILED_INSTRUCTIONS.md

 - You have Git, Github, GitHub Desktop installed or are using the web client interface
 - You have an active internet connection to view the main Cybersecurity website

+**DISCLAIMER NOTICE:** _The disclaimer presented at the bottom of each article is already within the template file, the example article file, and the already copied articles.
+If you decide to start from scratch and create the file yourself, you must add the disclaimer._

 **IDE Suggestion:**<br />
 We suggest using an official code editor such as VSCodium, VSCode, Notepad++, Sublime Text and more.
 However, a standard text editor such as `Notepad(Windows)`, `GEdit(Linux)` or `TextEdit(MacOS)` will work just fine.
 Be careful about adding text formating and saving as a different file type _(must be `.md`)_.<br />